-(1) Our program is not right for all individuals, and you may ask us to provide information about bankruptcy and other ways to deal with your debts.
+- (1) Debt-management plans are not right for all individuals, and you may ask us to provide information about other ways, including bankruptcy, to deal with your debts. - (2) Using a debt-management plan may make it harder for you to obtain credit.

-(2) Nonpayment of your debts under our program may